gophergala2016/kool_monkey/README.md

 Kool Monkey is distributed under the terms of the GPLv3

+## Live Demo

+A live demo is availale at the [This URL](http://dashboard.koolmonkey.xyz/).
+It might be unavailable from time to time, and will be updated regularly.
+Also, all the stored data is to be considered volatile.

 ## Architecture

 This project have three important elements: the agent, the server and